How to use the woodgears dowel maker

 That said, you may find it satisfying to use in an ASMR kind of way and end up making batches of dowels anyway.

 Cut square stock about 0.1 mm larger than the dowel you want to make on the table saw.
 The dowel maker relies on this size to guide the square stock centered as it cuts.
+This guideance is sufficient that you can hold the dowel maker in one hand drive it with a drill in the other hand.

 You will get straighter dowels from square stock than you would from downsizing a slightly larger dowel.